 \subsection{Triviality of 2-cocycles and torsors}

-Once we know the families of $2$-cocycles on the abelianization of the mod-$p$ Torelli group that satisfy conditions (1')-(3'), we check which of these families of 2-cocycles become trivial with trivial torsor when they are lifted to $\mathcal{M}_{g,1}[p]$, i.e. which of these lifted cocycles admit an $\mathcal{AB}_{g,1}$-invariant trivialization that can be made into an invariant.
+Once we know the families of $2$-cocycles on the abelianization of the level-$p$ mapping class group that satisfy conditions ($1'$)-($3'$), we check which of these families of 2-cocycles become trivial with trivial torsor when they are lifted to $\mathcal{M}_{g,1}[p]$, i.e. which of these lifted cocycles admit an $\mathcal{AB}_{g,1}$-invariant trivialization that can be made into an invariant.